KhushiB24/khushi12.github.io/notes.md

 1. License types to the Tech Talk: Open Source License in GitHub and there are three platforms such as community and working edition.
 2. We are still on the way to choose a license for the group project, we would most likely use the Creative Commons License.

+- Additional Notes:
+  - open source license, where you can use the data and claim as your own
+  - patents get the rights to something

+## Part 2

 ## Notes on Safe Computing
 - Personal Identifiable Information (PII)
 - LinkedIn is a dichotomy, where we want to be known for our accomplishments